Myths of Nuclear Graphite in World War II, with Original Translations: Translations

-The calculations measure neutron multiplication in the infinite plate apparatus.
-A quantitative extrapolation from infinite to a finite plates is not possible.
-On the other hand, it is self--evident that a finite apparatus will not only be enlarged by in thickness.
+The calculations are for neutron multiplication in infinite plates.
+A quantitative extrapolation from infinite to finite plates is not possible.
+On the other hand, it is self-evident that a finite apparatus will not only be enlarged in thickness.
 Rather, considerably more layers and much larger surface area will be required for the plates.
-This means that much larger quantities of braking substance are also required, which in turn creates new difficulties, especially when using D$_2$O. A detailed calculation of a finite apparatus using U$_3$O$_8$ and light hydrogen as a braking agent is planned for the near future.
-There will also be an opportunity to discuss the influence of oxygen in U$_3$O$_8$.
+This means that much larger quantities of braking substance are also required, which in turn creates new difficulties, especially when using D$_2$O. A detailed calculation of a finite apparatus using U$_3$O$_8$ and light water as a braking agent is planned for the near future.
+There will also be an opportunity to discuss the influence of oxygen in U$_3$O$_8$.~\cite{g41hocker}